iBerry

 • Then what on earth is the real problem?

 It's not possible to be exact!
 Climate activism can and does take many different forms. iBerry supports non-violent protest but disruptive actions can alienate and be counterproductive.
-It can be a difficult balancing act to get right.
+It can be a difficult balancing act to get exactly right.

 • Some people can have good reasons for not joining protests and shouting slogans but can't they still do something useful about climate change?